urbit/developers.urbit.org/content/guides/core/hoon-school/F-cores.md

----
++++
 title: Cores
-nodes: 130, 133
+nodes: [130, 133]
-objectives:
-  - "Employ a trap to produce a reentrant block of code."
-  - "Produce a recursive gate."
-  - "Distinguish head and tail recursion."
-  - "Consider Hoon structures as cores."
-  - "Identify the special role of the `$` buc arm in many cores."
-  - "Order neighboring cores within the subject for addressibility."
-  - "Produce a type arm."
+objectives: ["Employ a trap to produce a reentrant block of code.", "Produce a recursive gate.", "Distinguish head and tail recursion.", "Consider Hoon structures as cores.", "Identify the special role of the `$` buc arm in many cores.", "Order neighboring cores within the subject for addressibility.", "Produce a type arm."]
----
++++

 #   Cores